7 Tips To Sell Your Home For Sale By Owner In 2019

 Targeted exposure is bringing those “ready buyers” on the internet to your house on the internet.
 That’s right, you need a single property website so that you can present your home to those ready buyers right away.

-I recommend this company for full-featured, free or cheap single property websites that you can have up and running right away.
+I recommend a full-featured, free or cheap single property website that you can have up and running right away.
 Targeted marketing is about herding the right buyers from across those 500+ websites and bringing them to your home.

 Many sellers have a “build it and they will come” mentality to getting a home sold, and that is just a poor methodology that rarely works today.
 The fact is, we know where the buyers are, and we have to take the home to the buyers.
 I refer to this as “herding buyers” to your house.